myrrlyn/myrrlyn.net/source/uses.html.md

 I’m putting this first because it is, in my opinion, critically important to the rest of the list.

-I have previously used [1Password][1], but recently switched to [Enpass][2].
+I have previously used [1Password], but recently switched to [Enpass].
 In my experience, these two managers are closely matched in features, though Enpass wins out in that it has a Linux desktop client and 1Password does not.
 Enpass furthermore has a Windows 10 Mobile app, so I can recommend it to my parents; I do not recall if 1Password does (I believe it does not).